 Prior to 2016, the collaboration involved Regional Training Providers General Practice Training-Valley to Coast, General Practice Training Tasmania, the Victorian Metropolitan Alliance, Adelaide to Outback General Practice Training and Tropical Medicine Training.

 Since 2016 the collaborating training organizations have been GP Synergy, Eastern Victoria General Practice Training and General Practice Training Tasmania.

-The project has been supported by the Australian Department of Health through the participating regional training providers and since 2016, by a Department of Health research grant.
+The project has been supported by the Australian Government Department of Health through the participating regional training providers prior to 2016 between 2016 and 2019 by a Department of Health research grant.
 Since 2019 it has been supported by the Australian Government Department of Health through GP Synergy which has been the lead Regional Training Organisation.